 With the world confronting a host of major crises relating to climate, energy, severe poverty, food, the global economy and political instability, why should anyone be concerned about population?
-The simple answer is that virtually all of the major problems that confront the world today relate in some critical way to population growth.
+The simple answer is that improving access to family services and information, while also addressing the gender inequality that contributes to high fertility, can make a world of difference.
+A critical difference.

 While public concern about rapid population growth has subsided in recent decades, world population is still growing at about 80 million people a year, or about 220,000 people per day.
-If current trends persist, there will 2.5 billion more people on the planet by mid-century, bringing the total to about 9.2 billion.
-That projected population growth raises a host of questions about the future of humanity and the planet we inhabit.
+If current trends persist, there will be at least 2 billion more people on the planet by mid-century, bringing the total to nearly 10 billion.
+That projected population growth presents a host of challenges, especially for the least developed nations.